-To configure the Signature for ethernet communication, you must have the following information on hand prior to
+To configure the Signature for ethernet communication, you must have the following information on hand prior to Hardware Setup:

-Hardware Setup:

-IP Address-An Internet Protocol (IP) address is the unique numerical label assigned to each device (e.g., computer, printer, flow meter, etc.) on a computer network for interface identification and location addressing.
+IP Address - An Internet Protocol (IP) address is the unique numerical label assigned to each device (e.g., computer, printer, flow meter, etc.) on a computer network for interface identification and location addressing.
 The Signature's Ethernet modem requires a Static IP address for remote communication.
-TCP gateway is the point of communication that joins two different networks with different base IPs.

-Port-The default port setting is
+TCP Port - The default port setting is 1700.

-1700.
 This is the communication port associated with the static IP address on your network.
-Gateway Address-The location that allows multiple nodes to communicate within the network.